NoahDelgado/Labs/Labo02/README.md

 ```
 it download all the dependencies needed to the good woriking of the project
+Generate the .jar file (compile the code)
+Test the compiled code
 ```

 * What java dependencies are needed to make this work?

 ```
-the one that are in the pom.xml file
+(the one that are in the pom.xml file)
+JDK 17
+JVM 17
 ```

 * Where do we find the pre-compiled application after that?